 Service providers who wish to retain control over their core network functions, instead of deploying in a public cloud, will typically deploy network functions virtualization (NFV) in their private cloud environments.
 NFV is intended to eliminate proprietary hardware dependencies, drive efficiency of scale, improve service agility and fundamentally improve the way service providers do business.
 By delivering a suite of OpenStack-based virtual network functions (VNFs), Ribbon NFV solution helps ensure successful cloud deployments for real-time communications.

 Public Cloud Applications

-Ribbon's Session Border Controller Software Edition (SBC SWe) can be deployed in the Amazon Web Services (AWS) cloud with performance and high availability to match what can be implemented in private cloud environments.
+Ribbon's Session Border Controller Software Edition (SBC SWe) can be deployed on Amazon Web Services (AWS) or Google Cloud Platform (GCP) with performance and high availability to match what can be implemented in private cloud environments.
 In addition to the SBC SWE, the Centralized Policy and Routing Software Edition (PSX SWe) can also be deployed in AWS.

 SBC as a Service

 By harnessing the power of NFV it is now possible to offer Session Border Control as a Service (SBCaaS).

 As a managed service, Ribbon's SBC SWe may be deployed at the edge of a service provider's cloud in a virtual Customer Premise Equipment (vCPE) deployment, or in an even more distributed manner where the SBC SWe software residing on the customer premises, deployed as a universal Customer Premises Equipment (uCPE).